F-1 students may be eligible for employment while maintaining active F-1 status.

 Check the rules carefully.
 You will need to comply with strict employment regulations established by the U.S. Department of Homeland Security (DHS) and the State of Washington.

-Please contact the WSU Office of International Programs Global Services Department if you have any questions.
+Please contact the WSU Office of International Programs International Student and Scholar Services if you have any questions.

 Get authorization before you work.
 You must obtain appropriate employment authorization before you engage in any type of employment.